declangray/Rogue-Electron/README.md

 5. You'll be prompted if you want to create an ASAR archive, assuming this is your first time, enter `y` and follow the setup.
 The server will automatically generate a backdoored ASAR archive for you to implant onto the victim machine.

-The archive created will be called `app.asar`.
+The archive created will be called `app.asar` and placed in the `Output` directory.

 ![Screenshot of asar creation](screenshot.png)
 *ASAR Archive Generation Process*